 3. Information about the Bursary and how it will be applied

 3.1 If you satisfy the eligibility criteria and submit a completed claim form in accordance with clauses 2 and 4, we will provide you with a £500 one off cash payment less any bank charges incurred by us in processing the bank transfer.
-The Inclusion team will manage the application and payment through Blackbullion.
+The Funding Administration Team team will manage the application and payment through Blackbullion.

 3.3.
 We will make the payment to you via bank transfer to the bank account you provide in your claim form; the payment may take 4-6 weeks to process.
 The bank account must belong to you and must be a UK bank account.
 We reserve the right to carry out due diligence, as we deem appropriate, before we make any payment to you under these Terms, in respect of the bank account information you provide, including but not limited to requesting relevant documentary evidence.